greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 #### <a id="topic48"></a>Example 1

 In this example, column `c1` is compressed using `zstd` and uses the block size defined by the system.
-Column `c2` is compressed with `quicklz`, and uses a block size of `65536`.
+Column `c2` is compressed with `zlib`, and uses a block size of `65536`.
 Column `c3` is not compressed and uses the block size defined by the system.

 ```
 CREATE TABLE T1 (c1 int ENCODING (compresstype=zstd),
-                  c2 char ENCODING (compresstype=quicklz, blocksize=65536),
+                  c2 char ENCODING (compresstype=zlib, blocksize=65536),
                   c3 char)    WITH (appendoptimized=true, orientation=column);
 ```

 #### <a id="topic49"></a>Example 2

 In this example, column `c1` is compressed using `zlib` and uses the block size defined by the system.
-Column `c2` is compressed with `quicklz`, and uses a block size of `65536`.
+Column `c2` is compressed with `zstd`, and uses a block size of `65536`.
 Column `c3` is compressed using `RLE_TYPE` and uses the block size defined by the system.

 ```
 CREATE TABLE T2 (c1 int ENCODING (compresstype=zlib),
-                  c2 char ENCODING (compresstype=quicklz, blocksize=65536),
+                  c2 char ENCODING (compresstype=zstd, blocksize=65536),
                   c3 char,
                   COLUMN c3 ENCODING (compresstype=RLE_TYPE)
                   )